JonHasan/DeepLearning-Nanodegree/Project 2 - Neural Network for Bike Sharing/README.md

 In order to get started, it is first necessary to perform forward propagation.

+So what is forward propagation?

+Its the operation that applies the weights of the neurons in the hidden layers to the input to create an ouptut.

+Lets say we had a column vector with a bias unit as follows : [x1; x2; 1]

+Then matrices, W1 and W2 with weights [W11, W12; W21, W22; W31, W32] and [W22; W11; W33]

+It is first necessary to multiply the input by the matrix W1.
+Then its necessary to apply an activation function so that the results are between 0 and 1.
+These results are then multiplied with the new matrix W2.
+This result then undergoes the activation function again in order to modify the results to be between 0 and 1.
+The final result acquired is y hat.
+The result that our network generates.

+This is the first result we need.
+Now it is time to move on to the calculation of the error function.

+### Step 3: Calculating the error function
+So now we have y hat.
+How do we know if this result is correct though?
+Well, it is necessary to compare the network result to the ground truth of y.
+This is where the error function comes into action.

+The error function is given as follows

 ### Step 3: Define Backward Propagation

+So now we have y hat.
+How do we know if this result is correct though?
+Well, it is necessary to compare the network result to the ground truth of y.
+This is where backpropagation comes into action.

 ### Step 4: Train network